NicolasKivela/smart-tester/README.md

 - API documentation: http://localhost:8000/docs
 - App frontend: http://localhost:5174
-- To reset the database, at the moment you have to manually remove the database file (located at backend/app/database.db)
+- To reset the database, at the moment you have to manually remove the database file (located at backend/app/database.db).
+After removing database the app should be restarted with docker

 ---
 #  Branching Rules